akanksha-chaudhari51/Quiz-Competition/README.md

 Follow the CLI instructions:
 - Enter your name
-- Confirm if you're ready to start (type "Yes" or "No")
+- Confirm readiness (Yes/No)
-- Answer each of the 10 multiple-choice questions (A, B, C, or D)
+- Answer 10 questions (A, B, C, or D)
-- View your final score and performance rating
+- View your score and performance rating